mfhsieh/leaflet-zoomex/README.md

 </head>
 ```

-And add the zoom control to the map.
+And add the control to the map.

 ```
 new L.Control.ZoomEx({